 By attending mediation, both parties are working together and sharing the hourly rate of the mediator, therefore, the overall costs are likely to be less than if both parties instructed independent lawyers to negotiate on their behalf or indeed if the matter was to proceed to court.

-Both Oi-yuyn and Amanda are trained lawyer mediators; which means that they are specialist family lawyers as well as trained mediators.
-They are up to date with the current law and the types of orders which courts are likely to accept.
+Oi-yuyn is a trained lawyer mediator; which means she is a specialist family lawyer as well as trained mediator.
+She is up to date with the current law and the types of orders which courts are likely to accept.
 Such knowledge is invaluable in ensuring that any outcome which the parties are trying to achieve is within the parameters of what a court would order.
 A lawyer mediator can assist with suggestions put forward by the parties and assist the parties by reality testing those suggestions against years of legal experience.

 If you would like to discuss mediation in more depth, please contact or Oi-yuyn Wong on 01329 232314 or by email at firstname.lastname@example.org